o4oren/Ad-Hoc-Email-Server/README.md

 ## Getting Started
 Ahem mail server will accept any email sent to it (on the domains specified in the configuration), and create an ad hoc mailbox as needed.
-Then just browse to it's UI, enter the account name and you'll see the emails the account received.
+Then just browse to it's UI, enter the mailbox name and you'll see the emails contained in the mailbox.
 That's it.
 No authentication.
 No account creation.

 ## Prerequisites